 Regaining control of your car once your tyres lose grip can be tricky, so it’s best to always brake early and slowly in the rain.
 In icy conditions, tyre grip is even harder to come by, and the lightest touch of the brakes can send you out of control on the ice.

 The same concept applies to accelerating; it’s better to take it slowly rather than gunning it too much.
 Your tyres can spin without gaining traction if the road is slick enough and may cause you to suddenly lunge forward when it finally grips, which can be hard to control.
+Check your wheels and tyres regularly to ensure safety.
+You may also opt for black rhino wheels to make the most out of the journey.

 Never Cross A Flood Plain